The Drama Triangle: Part 4

 It simply wants to be witnessed, exactly as it is.

-I call this kind of listening clean listening.
+I call this kind of listening mindful listening.
 What follows is:

-a couple of clean listening activities for you to try.
+a couple of mindful listening activities for you to try.

-Being listened to cleanly means knowing that our listener won't contaminate the conversation with their advice and suggestions.
-It means having the whole range of our thoughts and emotions accepted as we explore our thinking.
+Mindful listening means having the whole range of our thoughts and emotions accepted as we explore our experience in any given moment.

 Unfortunately, this kind of listening is not always easy to find.
 Most people have a natural desire to help others.
 They feel uncomfortable when they hear us talking about our difficulties.
 Their inner Rescuer gets pulled into action: